First Liberian Civil War: Second Liberian Civil War

-The Second Liberian Civil War began in 1999 and ended in October 2003, when ECOWAS intervened to stop the rebel siege on Monrovia and exiled Charles Taylor to Nigeria until he was arrested in 2006 and taken to The Hague for his trial.
+The Second Liberian Civil War began in 1999 and ended in October 2003, when ECOWAS intervened to stop the rebel siege on Monrovia and exiled Charles Taylor to Nigeria.
+He was arrested in 2006 and taken to The Hague for his trial.
 By the conclusion of the final war, more than 250,000 people had been killed and nearly 1 million displaced.
-Half that number remain to be repatriated in 2005, at the election of Liberia's first democratic President since the initial 1980 coup d'état of Samuel Doe.
+Half that number remained to be repatriated in 2005, at the election of Liberia's first democratic President since the initial 1980 coup d'état of Samuel Doe.

-Former president Ellen Johnson Sirleaf, who initially was a strong supporter of Charles Taylor, was inaugurated in January 2006 and the National Transitional Government of Liberia terminated its power.
+In January 2006, former president Ellen Johnson Sirleaf, who was initially a strong supporter of Charles Taylor, was inaugurated and the National Transitional Government of Liberia terminated its power.

 Charles Taylor was sentenced to a trial in 2003, after being accused of rape and acts of sexual violence, promoting child soldiers, and an illegal ownership of weapons.
-He denied these accusations but was eventually testified against by his victims.
-He was then sentenced to 50 years in prison.
+He denied these accusations, but was testified against by his victims.
+He was sentenced to 50 years in prison.